-NRC staff began its detailed technical review of the ESP application in January 2017 and developed a full review schedule with public milestones that was transmitted to TVA on March 17, 2017.
+The NRC staff began its detailed technical review of the ESP application in January 2017 and developed a full review schedule with public milestones that was transmitted to TVA on

+March 17, 2017.
 The Phase A safety review for all chapters of the application was completed by the staff on August 4, 2017.
 The staff completed Phase B of its review on October 17, 2018.

 Phase C review activities took place in parallel with Phase B for some SEs sections.
 On December 6, 2018, the NRC staff completed safety public milestone, Phase C - "ACRS Review and Meetings on Advanced SEs".
 Phase C was scheduled to be completed by March 26, 2019, thus the staff's review is currently significantly ahead of schedule.
-As of February 28, 2019, the staff has issued 50 safety-related RAI questions and the applicant has responded to all 50 RAI questions.
+As of March 31, 2019, the staff has issued 50 safety-related RAI questions and the applicant has responded to all 50 RAI questions.
 One hundred percent of the RAI questions issued and responded to are closed.
-The final SER is currently scheduled to be issued in August 2019.
+The final SER is currently scheduled to be issued before August 2019.
 For the environmental review, NRC staff completed Phase 1 of the review on October 30, 2017.
 Additionally, the NRC staff completed Phase 2 by issuing the draft EIS on April 27, 2018.
 The public comment period for the draft EIS closed on July 13, 2018.
 Based on one of the comments received from the applicant, the staff issued one environmental RAI question in September 2018, and the applicant responded to the RAI in October 2018.
-The final EIS is scheduled to be completed by June 2019.
+The final EIS was issued on April 3, 2019, which is more than two months ahead of schedule.